|

 rightful owner of the card.
 They do this to protect the

-cardholder and the company from having fraudulent transactions on the
+card holder and the company from having fraudulent transactions on the

 account from stolen cards.